containers/buildah/docs/buildah-add.1.md

 **--retry** *attempts*

-Number of times to retry in case of failure when performing pull of images from registry.
+Number of times to retry in case of failure when pulling images from registries or retrieving content from HTTPS URLs.

 Defaults to `3`.

 **--retry-delay** *duration*

-Duration of delay between retry attempts in case of failure when performing pull of images from registry.
+Duration of delay between retry attempts in case of failure when pulling images from registries or retrieving content from HTTPS URLs.

 Defaults to `2s`.

+**--tls-verify** *bool-value*

+Require verification of certificates when retrieving sources from HTTPS locations, or when pulling images referred to with the **--from*** flag (defaults to true).
+TLS verification cannot be used when talking to an insecure registry.

 ## EXAMPLE